LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/10-executorFramework.md

 ## FactorialCalculator example

-In this example each task will return the factorial of a given number.
+In this example, each task will return the factorial of a given number.

 ```java
 public class Main {